Alexander-Nasuta/gymcts/docs/source/development-setup.md

 - mark the `tests` folder as test root (by right-clicking on the folder and selecting `Mark Directory as` -> `Test Sources Root`)
 - mark the `resources` folder as resources root (by right-clicking on the folder and selecting `Mark Directory as` -> `Resources Root`)

-at the end your project structure should look like this:

-todo

 ### Create a Virtual Environment (optional)

 Most Developers use a virtual environment to manage the dependencies of their projects.
 I personally use `conda` for this purpose.

 When using `conda`, you can create a new environment with the name 'my-graph-jsp-env' following command: